-- The primary function of external works within more urban neighbourhoods shall be to help define private and public spaces within a tighter living environment.
-This shall be implemented through the use of low steps, porches and landscape planters built as an extension of the building wall edge where setbacks are small; or the use of walls to create front boundary courtyards where setbacks are larger.
-Where these walls are low, they may consist of solid materials, however, higher walls shall be designed to include semi-permeable building parts.
-Long stretches of solid blank walls shall be avoided at all times. - Lower density residential lots within natural surrounds such as the wetland or beach areas shall not include external walls around property boundaries.
-This is to ensure that the transition between private lot to public open space is visually seamless. - External ambient light levels within private lots shall be only permitted for safety reasons and shall be low at night to be consistent with rural and natural ambience through the area. - Site utilities shall be provided to a point at the edge of the site and shall be installed underground.
-Utility boxes shall be located within site boundaries and screened from off-site.

-Page 22 of 40 Print Date: 08/04/2025 Rubbish bins, outdoor work areas and outside equipment, including satellite dishes and/or gas tanks, shall be completely screened from off-site views by the use of architectural features, plant materials, or where feasible, integrated into the form of the building.
+- Lower density residential allotments within natural surrounds such as the wetland or beach areas shall not include external walls around property boundaries.
+This is to ensure that the transition between private allotment to public open space is visually seamless. - External ambient light levels within private allotments shall be only permitted for safety reasons and shall be low at night to be consistent with rural and natural ambience through the area. - Site utilities shall be provided to a point at the edge of the site and shall be installed underground.
+Utility boxes will shall be located within site boundaries and screened from offsite. - Rubbish bins, outdoor work areas and outside equipment, including satellite dishes and/or gas tanks, shall be completely screened from off-site views by the use of architectural features, plant materials, or where feasible, integrated into the form of the building.